BabylonJS/Documentation/content/How_To/mesh/creation/set/torus_knot.md

 backUVs|_(Vector4)_  **ONLY WHEN sideOrientation:BABYLON.Mesh.DOUBLESIDE set** | Vector4(0,0, 1,1)

 ### Examples
-Simplest: <Playground id="#SVU8U9#1" title="Create a Simple Torus Knot" description="Simple example of creating a simple torus knot." image=""/>
+Simplest: <Playground id="#SVU8U9#1" title="Create a Simple Torus Knot" description="Simple example of creating a simple torus knot."/>
-Low p and q: <Playground id="#SVU8U9#2" title="Create a Torus Knot With Low P And Q" description="Simple example of creating a simple torus knot with low P And Q." image=""/>
+Low p and q: <Playground id="#SVU8U9#2" title="Create a Torus Knot With Low P And Q" description="Simple example of creating a simple torus knot with low P And Q."/>
-High p and q: <Playground id="#SVU8U9#3" title="Create a Torus Knot With High P And Q" description="Simple example of creating a simple torus knot with high P And Q." image=""/>
+High p and q: <Playground id="#SVU8U9#3" title="Create a Torus Knot With High P And Q" description="Simple example of creating a simple torus knot with high P And Q."/>
-Breaking the rules - using high non integer P and q: <Playground id="#SVU8U9#4" title="Create a Torus Knot With High non integer P And Q" description="Simple example of creating a simple torus knot with high non integer P And Q." image=""/>
+Breaking the rules - using high non integer P and q: <Playground id="#SVU8U9#4" title="Create a Torus Knot With High non integer P And Q" description="Simple example of creating a simple torus knot with high non integer P And Q."/>

 ## Mesh
 ```javascript